samiux/samiux.github.io/low_latency.md

 ## IMPORTANT

-Do NOT try to boot from Real Time Kernel if your CPU is AMD as it may lock up when boot (May be my hardware not standard).
-In the case of lock up, you need to press either ```ESC``` or ```Shift``` key, depends on whether it is BIOS or EFI, when boot up to go to GRUB boot menu in order to boot from previous kernel.
-I tried on VirtualBox guest  without lock up.
+In the case of lock up when boot, you need to press either ```ESC``` or ```Shift``` key, depends on whether it is BIOS or EFI, when boot up to go to GRUB boot menu in order to boot from previous kernel.

 ## Reference